Dropout Neural Network Training Viewed from a Percolation Perspective: Auxiliary lemmas

 \end{proof}

-\begin{remark} The conditions found in \Cref{lemma:3:proofs:np0,lemma:3:proofs:npinfty} are easily extendable to the case that $p=p(n)$ also scales with the depth, and thus the results of this chapter are also extendible to this case.
+\begin{remark} The conditions in \zcref[S]{lemma:3:proofs:np0,lemma:3:proofs:npinfty} are extendable to the case that $p=p(n)$ scales with the depth.
 In fact, these conditions show a direct relationship between the scaling of $p(n)$ and $W(n)$. \end{remark}